fmpwizard/blog/content/post/I_knew_I_had_an_older_brother.md

 How is that related to my lost older brother?
 Let me tell you, today, while I was taking a shower, I remembered the feeling of my lost older brother, and right there, I got the message that I, now, in 2019, am my older brother!
 And I got one of those chills I told you about.

-Now, let me explain, you may have heard that time is an illusion.
+Let me explain, you may have heard that "time is an illusion."
 It's not an easy to grasp idea, after all, we have watches that tell the time, we get old, die, we have books about history, etc. All that evidence makes it looks like time is pretty real!
 But, the way I'm looking at it now is that the idea that time is linear is not the whole truth.